BLACK SADDLE

 Max Riders: 8

 Riding Level: Our rides are for experienced riders who are balanced on their horses and in control galloping in open spaces.
+You should have 10+ years regular riding experience as a minimum.

 Time in the saddle: 3 to 7 hours a day